Public Domain. Please consider cultural, religious & ethical sensitivities when re-using this material.

-The official language of the medieval Church was Latin – the language of the Roman Empire, which had adopted Christianity as its religion during the fourth century.
+In the West, the official language of the medieval Church was Latin – the language of the Roman Empire, which had adopted Christianity as its religion during the fourth century.
 Christians continued to be governed from Rome by the Pope during medieval times.
-Church services were conducted in Latin throughout the Christian world, and translation of the Latin Bible into the vernacular, in other words the local language anyone could understand, was actively discouraged.
+Church services were conducted in Latin and translation of the Latin Bible into the vernacular, in other words the local language anyone could understand, was actively discouraged.
 Translations of the Bible into various forms of English, such as Old English, were made over the centuries, but these were hand-written copies with a very limited circulation.

 However, by the 1500s vernacular Bibles were available in parts of Europe, where they added fuel to the popular questioning of religious authority initiated by the monk Martin Luther – a religious crisis known as the Reformation, which resulted in the splitting of Christianity into Catholic and Protestant Churches.

 In England however, under the 1408 Constitutions of Oxford, it was strictly forbidden to translate the Bible into the native tongue.
 This ban was vigorously enforced by Cardinal Wolsey and the Lord Chancellor, Sir Thomas More, in an attempt to prevent the rise of English 'Lutheranism'.
 The only authorised version of the Bible was St Jerome's Vulgate, which was understood only by highly-educated people.

 In 1401, on the advice of the Archbishop of Canterbury, Henry IV introduced a law which outlawed the translation of the Bible and made heresy a capital crime, punishable by burning at the stake.
 The first martyr to do die in this way was William Sawtre, a priest in London who preached John Wycliffe's teachings, in February 1401.